-MD, Shanxi Medical University; MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine; PhD in Epidemiology, The University of Hong Kong; and MD Postdoctoral Fellow, The University of Arkansas for Medical Sciences
+MD, Shanxi Medical University; MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine; PhD in Epidemiology, The University of Hong Kong; and MD Postdoctoral Fellowship in Geriatrics, The University of Arkansas for Medical Sciences.

-Dr. Longjian Liu is an associate professor of Epidemiology & Biostatistics, and the past Interim Chair of the Department of Environmental and Occupational Health at Drexel University School of Public Health.
-Prior to joining Drexel, Dr. Liu had training, teaching and research experience in leading universities of China, the United Kingdom, Japan, and the United States.
-Dr. Liu is a Fellow of the American Heart Association (FAHA).
+Dr. Longjian Liu is an associate professor of Epidemiology & Biostatistics, and the former Interim Chair of the Department of Environmental and Occupational Health at Drexel University School of Public Health.
+Prior to joining Drexel, Dr. Liu had training, teaching and research experience in leading medical universities of China (Shanxi, Chongqing, and Beijing), the United Kingdom (London), Japan (Shiga, and Kyoto), and the United States (UAMS, Little Rock).
+Dr. Liu has been a Fellow of the American Heart Association (FAHA).

-Dr. Liu teaches Cardiovascular Disease Epidemiology and Prevention, and Epidemiology for Public Health Practice.
-Dr. Liu also led the course design and taught the online course, entitled “Certificate in Epidemiology and Biostatistics Principles and Methods for Public Health in the 21st Century”.
-Dr. Liu coauthored the chapter of Cardiovascular Disease Epidemiology for an APHA-published text entitled Chronic Disease Epidemiology and Control (3rd Ed., 2010).
-Dr. Liu’s teaching philosophy is Students First!
+Dr. Liu teaches Cardiovascular Disease Epidemiology and Prevention, Pharmacoepidemiology, Epidemiology for Public Health Practice.
+Dr. Liu also led to develop and taught online courses, entitled “Certificate in Epidemiology and Biostatistics Principles and Methods for Public Health in the 21st Century”.
+Dr. Liu coauthored the chapter of Cardiovascular Disease Epidemiology for an APHA-published textbook for health professionals, entitled Chronic Disease Epidemiology and Control (3rd Ed., 2010).

 Dr. Liu’s research has focused on epidemiology of cardiovascular disease, diabetes mellitus, premature death, aging and diseases (cognitive and neurodegenerative disorders), and risk factors related to environmental pollution, toxicology, serum biomarkers (lipids and nutrients), medications, drug resistance, and environmental - drug interactions on disease control and prevention.
 Dr. Liu has research experience in working with several regional, national and international studies.
-He has over 60 articles published in peer-reviewed journals, with a total Impact Factor score more than 160.
-The key theories applied in his research are the integrated ecological models, chronic care model and disease preventable models.
-The overarching goal of his research is to translate research finding to health policy and practice of disease prevention.
+He has more than 70 articles published in peer-reviewed national and international journals that reach a total Impact Factor score more than 170.
+The overarching goal of his research is to translate research findings to disease control and prevention, and to evaluate and support.
 Four integrated themes are included in his research activities:

 (1).
 Environmental Risk Factors of Cardiovascular Disease and Urban Health: Dr. Liu has involved in the World Health Organization (WHO) - Cardiovascular Disease and Alimentary Comparison (WHO-CARDIAC) Study, the WHO – World Health Surveys (WHS), and the Study on Global Ageing and Adult Health (SAGE).
 The goal of these studies is to examine environmental risk factors (built environmental, air pollution, healthcare system) and lifestyle-related risk factors for hypertension, heart disease, stroke and diabetes mellitus across nations.
 Dr. Liu is the Principal Investigator of Drexel (US) - SARI (China) research and Education project on Climate Change, Energy, Low-Carbon, and Urban Health Technology.